NewsHounds

 While the ad was, I think, meant to be a clever satire, it has offended legions of pro-lifers due to Mehcad's smooth and seductive delivery.
 (To me, it smacks of the SNL "Ladies' Man skit).
 That Brooks is African-American only adds to the controversy because of histrionic concerns, on the part of the anti-choice zealots, that minority women who have abortions are being seduced by Planned Parenthood into committing genocide - a meme that's truly offensive as it posits that minority women can't make reproductive decisions because they're too stupid or too child-like.
 The other thing is that the same crew that shout "genocide" are the ones who complain about "welfare babies" and who don't want to provide a safety net after the babies are born.

-"The Five" weighed in on the issue on Monday night.
+"The Five" weighed in on the issue last night.
 And while some of the concerns were legitimate, the anti-choice messages were clear.
 The unmarried and childless Andrea Tantataros, who hates Planned Parenthood, made a legitimate point: "I don’t even think a woman who is pro-choice, who had an abortion or who’s thinking about one would look at that ad and say yeah, it’s something to celebrate.
 I’m going to have a drink and think back on the day that I did it."
 The married and childless Dana Perino said it was "chilling" and "appalling."

 The married and childless (And he's Catholic!!)
 Greg Gutfeld, who thinks that women who have abortion are "morally inept," opined that the ad showed a "cavalier attitude towards abortion."
 In yet another bizarre and misogynistic anti-choice comment, he engaged in standard pro-life personification of fetuses.
 (Like the Planned Parenthood "sidewalk counselors" who yell "mommy, mommy, don't kill me at women getting abortions).
 He "joked" that “If they had guts they would have said a child saying ‘Hi, Mom, I would have respected your right to abort me.’
 But they never would have done that."
 (BTW, whassup with Gutfeld wearing his wedding ring on his third finger of the left hand?)
 Even Bob Beckel was disgusted by the ad.